 By the time Pastor Doug got really into his teaching, I was already floating (my word for “dissociating”).
 I recall him saying “high school,” “hormones,” and then this phrase, “You ever pray for God to just take away your sexuality?”
 In my head, I screamed, “YES!”
 I wanted to stay seated but I couldn’t.
 I could already feel the sweat on my palms, feel my chest tightening with every labored breath I took like a skilled boa constrictor killing its prey, slow and meticulous.
 I knew what was coming.

 The Panic Attack

-If I could have, I would have stayed outside all night, but that would have been awkward and caused even more concern for my behalf from my friend who was keeping watch over my purse.
+If I could have, I would have stayed outside all night, but that would have been awkward and caused even more concern on my behalf from my friend who was keeping watch over my stuff.

 Yet, I have to give him props for even bringing it up because a majority don’t discuss sex in church, or if they do, it’s always in a “don’t do it before marriage or you are damaged goods” kind of way.